twosigma/mbeat-core/man/msub.md

     Sets the sequence number offset, so that all mbeat payloads with sequence number lesser than _OFF_ are ignored.
 All subsequent sequence numbers are printed shifted by the _OFF_ value.

+  * `-p` _NUM_:
+    Specify the UDP port of all created endpoints.
+The default value is 22999.

   * `-r`:
     Enables the raw binary output instead of the default CSV.